gswallow/molecule_example/README.md

 You can get the current status of your test subject with `molecule list`.

-#### molecule test flags

-Note that `molecule test`, above, will destroy your test subject, even if a test fails.
-Use the `--destroy never` flag to supress this behavior.

-Also note that `molecule test` runs idempotence checks.
-You can rely on idempotence checks to test your own role, but others' roles that you depend on may not be idempotent (or probably aren't!).
-You can disable individual test suites in the `molecule/default/molecule.yml` file once your own role passes the idempotence test.

 ### Creating a role:

         cd ~/src
-        eval $(docker-machine env default)
         molecule init -r my-role [-d azure|delegated|docker|ec2|gce|lxc|lxd|openstack|vagrant]

 Running `molecule init` creates a new folder with scaffolding to run other